What does a catchment advisor do?

 Meet the team

-He returned to New Zealand to work on the family farm before joining the Otago Regional Council in a role in the Resource Consent Team.
-Max has since joined the Catchment Advisor Team where he feels his regulatory background and practical experience can better help farmers on the ground.
+During the COVID pandemic, Max returned to New Zealand to work on the family farm before joining the Resource Consent Team at Otago Regional Council.
+Max has since joined the ORC Catchment Advisor Team where his regulatory background and practical farming experience have proven valuable in promoting sustainable land management practices and helping achieve positive outcomes for communities throughout Otago.

 Contact Max today: